Donaldson, Keuchel, Braves top Mets 2-1 for 8th win in row

 Steven Matz (8-8) took the hard-luck loss.
 He pitched two-hit ball for six innings, striking out six with one walk.

 Donaldson connected off Paul Sewald for his 20th career multihomer game and fourth this year.
+He is hitting .393 (24 for 61) with a 1.381 OPS in 16 games vs. the Mets.

+The record for homers against the Mets in a year is 10, by Dick Allen (1968) and Willie Stargell (1966).
+Atlanta closes the regular season with three games at Citi Field.

 TRAINER’S ROOM

-Braves: C Francisco Cervelli got the day off.
-He made his Braves debut Saturday night and had three hits and three RBIs in his first major league game since May.

-Mets: Struggling closer Edwin Díaz had “slightly improved” after leaving in the ninth inning Saturday night with tightness in his back and neck area, manager Mickey Callaway said.
-Callaway said Díaz was getting the day off. … RHP Marcus Stroman is likely to make his next start as expected, Callaway said.
+Mets: Struggling closer Edwin Díaz had “slightly improved” after leaving in the ninth inning Saturday night with tightness in his back and neck area, Callaway said. … RHP Marcus Stroman is likely to make his next start as expected, Callaway said.
 Stroman exited his last start with tightness in his left hamstring.

 UP NEXT